MameJenny/CompBioLabsAndHomework/Labs/Lab08/Discrete_Time_Growth_Function.md

 To apply the function to given population data, the following numerical values must be provided, in order: r, K, t, and n.
 The function can be called using the following general setup:
 > discreteTime(r, K, t, n)

-This will produce a plot as shown:
+This will produce a plot as shown above.
 ![Sample plot](https://i.imgur.com/Im5iuBi.png)

 ### Modifying your discreteTime data